|

 ideas on berry producing plants, check out Fall

-Dried Flowers and Seed Heads
+Flowers to Grow.
+Dried Flowers and Seed Heads Some

 ornamental grasses are grown